 - exposure to a chemical, liquid or foreign substance that may pose a health hazard or safety risk

-Our currency representative remarks that floods, for example, can lead to unknown contaminants being introduced to floodwater, which could contaminate currency and call for special handling.
+Our currency representative says that floods, for example, can lead to unknown contaminants being introduced into floodwater, which could contaminate currency and call for special handling.